 To help show what real friends truly are, please watch this video entitled, “What’s a Real Friend?” by Noticias Teocraticas © Published on Sept 27, 2013

 Childhood friends were the best, right?
-Childhood friendship is innocent, free from cares and it is unconditional.
+Childhood friendship is innocent, free from care and it is unconditional.
 If you’re lucky enough, you may even have developed a lifelong friend sealed with a pinkie promise!

 Friendships are incredibly important during the formidable teen years, otherwise known as adolescence.
 Teen friendships help young people feel a sense of acceptance and belonging.